Sierra Leone: Black Poor of London

-Province of Freedom

 In January 1787, the Atlantic and the Belisarius set sail for Sierra Leone, but bad weather forced them to divert to Plymouth, during which time about 50 passengers died.
-Another 24 were discharged, and another 23 ran away.
-Eventually, with some more recruitment, 411 passengers sailed to Sierra Leone in April 1787.
+Another 24 were discharged, and 23 ran away.
+Eventually, 411 passengers sailed to Sierra Leone in April 1787.
 On the voyage between Plymouth and Sierra Leone, 96 passengers died.
 In 1787 the British Crown founded a settlement in Sierra Leone in what was called the "Province of Freedom".
 About 400 black and 60 white colonists reached Sierra Leone on 15 May 1787.
 After they established Granville Town, most of the first group of colonists died, owing to disease and warfare with the indigenous African peoples (Temne), who resisted their encroachment.
-When the ships left them in September, their numbers had been reduced to "276 persons, namely 212 black men, 30 black women, 5 white men and 29 white women".
+When the ships left them in September, they had been reduced to "276 persons, namely 212 black men, 30 black women, 5 white men and 29 white women".

 The settlers that remained forcibly captured land from a local African chieftain, but he retaliated, attacking the settlement, which was reduced to a mere 64 settlers comprising 39 black men, 19 black women, and six white women.
 Black settlers were captured by unscrupulous traders and sold as slaves, and the remaining colonists were forced to arm themselves for their own protection.
 The 64 remaining colonists established a second Granville Town.